Skip to main content

 Professor of Neuroscience, Institute of Neuroscience and Psychology, University of Glasgow

 Andrew qualified in medicine at the University of London (1979) and obtained a PhD in Neuroscience from the same University (1983).
 He moved to University of Glasgow in 1984, and became a Professor in 2000.
-His work over the last 40 years has investigated the organisation of nerve circuits in the spinal cord, and in particular those that are responsible for pain and itch.
+His work over the last 40 years has investigated the organisation of nerve circuits in the spinal cord.
+In particular this work involved those that are responsible for pain and itch.
 Understanding more about these circuits will be important for the development of new treatments for these common conditions.

 Trustee